ember-sparks/ember-sparks/README.md

   Ambitious UI components for Ember apps
 </p>

----

-## Why?

-> "Design isn't about how it looks, it's about how it works."

 Ember Sparks aims to create a new set of default UI components that can be used in all Ember apps.

 By using the power of [ember-css-modules](https://github.com/salsify/ember-css-modules) and the Ember ecosystem's emphasis on conventions, addon authors can effortlessly share UI elements that have sane defaults, but are also incredibly easy to customize.